kuzzleio/kuzzle/doc/2/guides/introduction/what-is-kuzzle/index.md

 In addition to Kuzzle, we are developing many other projects to facilitate the use of our backend.

-All these projects are also available under the Apache-2 license on [Github](https://github.com/kuzzleio).
+These projects are available under the Apache-2 license on [Github](https://github.com/kuzzleio).

 ### Admin Console